The Regulatory Principles

-DLT providers will be expected to devote as much time and consideration to protecting consumers' interests as to their own, and dedicate sufficient resources necessary to protect consumers.
+DLT Providers are expected to devote as much time and consideration to protecting consumers' interests as to their own, and dedicate sufficient resources necessary to protect consumers.

-There will be a need to use best endeavours to mitigate the risks associated with use of DLT and employ best practice in the operation of their business.
+There is a need to use best endeavours to mitigate the risks associated with use of DLT and employ best practice in the operation of their business.

 - the use of DLT in the business;